grevyarlesp/DeliverySim/README.md

 # Features and TODO list:

-- [ ] Dijkstra algorithm to find the shortest path between 2 nodes.
+- [x] Dijkstra algorithm to find the shortest path between 2 nodes.
-- [ ] A modified Hungarian algorithm to find the minimum matching.
+- [ ] A modified Hungarian algorithm to find the minimum cost maxmium matching.
 - [ ] (Probably) A* algorithm.

-# Screennshots:
+# Screenshots:

 To be updated ...